Akumzy/Akumzy/README.md

 -->

 I love working with JavaScript/Typescript, Go or any other technology/language that'll help me to execute a given task.
-I'm not shy from asking for help and very open to learn.
+I'm not shy from asking for help and always open to learn.

-🔭 I'm currently building <a href="https://uxstoories.com" target="_blank" title="https://uxstoories.com">UX Stoories </a>